 From the earliest moments of Gil’s life in Panama, his father taught him the importance of improvisation and truth, both of which would shape Gil’s colorful personality and esteemed career.
-Gilberto “Gil” Gerald was born in 1950 in Panama City, where his family had settled from the Caribbean, and was expected to help translate Spanish for his mother’s English-speaking family.
+Gil was born in 1950 in Panama City, where his family had settled from the Caribbean, and was expected to help translate Spanish for his mother’s English-speaking family.
 Translation needs both improvisation and truth to work, to convey information on the fly — but communicating his identity was another battle altogether.

 Gil came out at Pratt Institute, where he was studying architecture in 1972.
 When an art student declined to join Gil’s fraternity because of his sexuality, Gil realized he had to translate his own truth.
 He started gradually, going to clubs, eventually breaking up with his girlfriend and telling his parents.
 But his dad believed that he was mentally ill and should see a psychiatrist.
 That translation error persisted until Gil’s father was 89, when he finally invited Gil and his partner to a Thanksgiving dinner.